Dina Bélanger

-Dina Bélanger (30 April 1897 – 4 September 1929), also known by her religious name Marie of Saint Cecilia of Rome, was a Canadian professed religious and a member of the Religieuses de Jésus-Marie.
-Bélanger was a noted musician and learnt the piano from her late childhood while teaching this later in her life.
-Successive bouts of poor health never hindered her spiritual or musical aspirations though weakened her due to contracting tuberculosis.
-Her autobiographical account—spanning from 1924 until just a couple of months prior to her death—details her spiritual encounters with Jesus Christ in a series of visions.
+Dina Bélanger, RJM (30 April 1897 – 4 September 1929), also known as Marie of Saint Cecilia of Rome, was a Canadian member of the Religieuses de Jésus-Marie.

+Bélanger was a noted musician.
+She learned the piano in late childhood, and moreover taught the instrument later in life.
+Though successive bouts of poor health—and in particular, of tuberculosis—weakened her, her spiritual and musical aspirations remained forceful.
+An autobiographical account spanning from 1924 until just months prior to her death details her spiritual encounters with Jesus Christ, which took place throughout a series of visions.

 Bélanger's beatification was celebrated on 20 March 1993.